1. Skip to content

 Weather authorities warned that life-threatening storm surges, winds and heavy rains continued to pose a threatImage: Jonathan Drake/REUTERS

-Tropical Storm Helene barreled across the southeastern United States on Friday, killing around 20 people and causing widespread destruction and flooding.
+Deaths from tropical Storm Helene rose to at least 44 as it barreled across the southeastern United States on Friday, causing widespread destruction and flooding.

 Helene crossed Florida's northwest coast as a Category 4 hurricane on Thursday with windspeeds of 140 miles per hour (225 kilometers per hour), generating a massive storm surge and cutting off power to millions of homes in multiple states.

-Helene later weakened to a tropical storm, but officials warned the storm continued to be "extremely dangerous" as it moved to the Carolinas and Georgia.
+Helene later weakened to a tropical storm, but officials warned conditions continued to be "extremely dangerous" as it moved to the Carolinas and Georgia.

 Authorities were "having a hard time getting to places" so teams with chainsaws were "working to free up roads," Kemp told a news conference.